lukasvst/dm-vio-ros/README.md

     rosrun dmvio_ros node calib=/PATH/TO/camera.txt settingsFile=/PATH/TO/dm-vio/configs/euroc.yaml mode=1 nogui=0 preset=1 useimu=1 quiet=1 init_requestFullResetNormalizedErrorThreshold=0.8 init_pgba_skipFirstKFs=1

     rosbag play V2_01_easy.bag

+#### New: Now you can also run in non-realtime mode on rosbags

+For EuRoC, simply run the following command in a terminal.
+(Make sure that roscore is running in a separate terminal.)

+    rosrun dmvio_ros node calib=/PATH/TO/camera.txt settingsFile=/PATH/TO/dm-vio/configs/euroc.yaml mode=1 nogui=0 preset=1 useimu=1 quiet=1 init_requestFullResetNormalizedErrorThreshold=0.8 init_pgba_skipFirstKFs=1 rosbag=/PATH/TO/V2_01_easy.bag loadRosbagThread=1

+This command will run as fast as possible and exit once execution is complete, which makes it useful to run on rosbag datasets.
+If a dataset is available as a rosbag, this is more convenient than extracting the rosbag and running the non-ros version of DM-VIO.
+However, keep in mind that ROS does not support exposure times out of the box, which can result in slightly worse accuracy compared to a dataset with full photometric calibration (including exposure times).

 #### Example 2: Running on Realense T265
 You can run on the Realsense T265 with their provided ROS driver.
 Install it with